abdulqudusyusuf/carsalesreport/README.md

 - **Feature transformations**:
   - **Numerical Scaling**: Features like **Annual Income** and **Price ($)** were standardized to ensure uniformity in analysis.
   - **Categorical Encoding**: Variables such as **Company, Engine, Transmission, Color, and Body Style** were encoded for compatibility with machine learning models.

+### Exploratory Data Analysis

+EDA involved Exploring the serious data to answer key questions, such as:
+- What is the overall sales trend?
+- Which regions have the highest and lowest car sales?
+- Which car models are the most popular among buyers?
+- How do sales vary across different income groups?
+- What are the most common transmission types and engine types among buyers?
+- How does car pricing influence customer preferences?
+- What is the relationship between annual income and car purchases?
+- Do customers prefer specific colors, and does color influence pricing?
+- How do different car brands compare in terms of total sales?
+- Are there seasonal trends in car sales?

 ### Key Insights & Findings
 - Most car buyers fall within the **$50,000 - $75,000** annual income range, indicating this as the primary customer segment.